curl/everything-curl/ftp/upload.md

     curl -T localfile ftp://ftp.example.com/dir/path/

+Append the local file to the target file when uploading instead of overwriting, with the `--append` option:

+    curl -T uploadthis --append ftp://example.com/directory/remotename

 curl also supports [globbing](../cmdline/globbing.md) in the `-T` argument so you can opt to easily upload a range of files: